apache/sling-site/README.md

 ### Final validation, activation etc.
 * Review all pages
 * Resync the content with the current Sling website if needed, initially synced at r1798604
-* Move the Git repository to apache.org, create an `asf-site` branch for the live content and ask infra to setup gitpubsub to activate it

 ### Done
 * Fix internal links like `refs.project-information.path`